Barberry Hill Farm

 Participate in a worldwide movement that

 in an educational and cultural exchange.

 How It WorksParticipate in a worldwide movement that

 How do I become a WWOOFer?

-All individual WWOOFers are required to have their own membership for safety and security reasons, and to show their identification to hosts upon arrival.
-Please be aware that sharing account information may be cause for immediate membership revocation.
+All WWOOFers are required to have a membership for safety and security reasons, and to show their identification to hosts upon arrival.
+Please be aware that sharing account information with non-members may be cause for immediate membership revocation.

 Once you’ve become a member, carefully read the information in the How It Works section of this website, look at the Our Farms section, contact the hosts you want to visit to make plans, and go WWOOF!

 Membership is valid for one year from the day it is purchased.